 The Environmental Agreement on NOx

-Emission reductions as a result of the Agreement are first and foremost expected to come from the shipping and the fishing fleet, but also measures in the mainland industry and the offshore petroleum industry are possible.
+Emission reductions as a result of the Agreements are first and foremost from the shipping and fishing fleet, but also measures in the mainland industry and offshore petroleum industry.
 Ship owners may reduce emissions by installing cleansing equipment, upgrading the ship engine or by switching from diesel to gas.